With A $15 Million Weekend, ‘American Assassin’ Hits Its Target

 The story traces Mitch’s history and shows his path to becoming an expert CIA killer.
 How he becomes the mentee of Stan Hurley (Keaton).
 Hurley shows him how to become a trained assassin.

 In a race against time, the movie’s plot is standard action movie fare.
 An action-packed first half-hour sets the stage for a save-the-world thrill-packed finale.
-Fifteen kilos of weapons-grade plutonium have been stolen and it’s up to Mitch and Stan to find the villains.
+Fifteen kilos of weapons-grade plutonium has been stolen and it’s up to Mitch and Stan to find the villains.
 There are only 48 hours to find the perpetrators or there will be a nuclear attack.

 The film, released by Lionsgate and CBS Films, came in behind It.
 But, with its low-budget status, the box-office proceeds it needs to become profitable are much less than some higher budget action films.
 However, American Assassin may not reach the profits of It.
 With $218.7 million of earnings to-date on a $35 million budget, according to the L.A.
 Times, It has become a money maker for Warner Bros.
 Future weeks will determine just how profitable American Assassin becomes.